khisus19/vaccination-landing-page/README.md

 # Vaccination Landing Page

+You can visit the landing page here: [Vaccination](https://khisus19.github.io/vaccination-landing-page/)

 The goal of this page is to bring us closer to the end of the COVID-19 pandemic by achieving herd immunity.
 In countries that reached the highest levels of vaccination, death rates plummeted.

 We need to tackle vaccine hesitancy with information.
 That is why we have planned the following strategies to raise the number of doses administrated.